Facebook, YouTube, and Twitter have lost their empathy—and tech culture is to blame

 Garbage fatigue: As a result of the nearly unrestricted content that appears on their platforms, employees at social networks have been exposed to the best but also the absolute worst of humanity.
 The latter can be overwhelming and lead to a sense of numbing detachment and depersonalization.
 Experiencing this fatigue—and increasing scrutiny from media and critics—a lot of social network employees seem to have simply accepted that the ugly and the horrible are part of humanity and an inherent part of their platform, and that filtering content is a Sisyphean task.
 Working at a social network can sometimes feel like playing a game of whack-a-mole: No matter which ugly content you take down, label, or deprioritize, there is always more coming; no matter how hard you work to close the loopholes, the “bad guys” will always find a new one.
 The job can feel impossible and draining.

-Just a mirror: Blaming social networks for their lack of empathy sometimes seems similar to a case of the pot calling the kettle back.
+Just a mirror: Blaming social networks for their lack of empathy sometimes seems similar to a case of the pot calling the kettle black.
 Our societies thrive on outrage, emotion, and personal attacks: Anti-intellectualism, nationalism, and militarism make regular comebacks every few decades in the Western world.
 Empathetic and compassionate policies are the first victims in difficult economic times.
 In many ways, social networks are largely echoing the world (though my friends conveniently ignore that their companies are also, by design, amplifying the worst of it.)

 Never enough: The tech world thrives on a culture of “never enough.”
 There are never enough customers, never enough clicks; you can never be big enough, never fast enough.
 And while this culture exists in other industries, Silicon Valley has pushed it to the extreme.
 This is a world where people are always hyperaware of what they don’t have and still “need” to achieve, rather than what they have already accomplished.
 This goes beyond fighting for market share or against competition (most of these companies really only compete against themselves).
 It is the deeply ingrained conviction that a healthy company should always be growing exponentially, always get better, always be paranoid about potential competitors.
 It explains a lot of Silicon Valley’s success; it also makes it hard to accept measures that would slow down the growth in any manner or form.